francescapalermo/AML/docs/source/documentation.rst

 Array
 -----------------------

 Here is the documentation for the array functionality.
+This includes building arrays and performing transformation functions on arrays.

 .. automodule:: aml.array